odk-x/docs/src/contributing-tips.rst

 Take the time to clarify the needs and scope of an issue before committing to work on it.
 Especially for coding tasks, make sure you state your understanding and your plan before working.

 If you have a question, ask.
-Don't guess.
+Don't make assumptions.

 .. note::